 - Beate Bowron, Beate Bowron Etcetera (Project Manager and responsible for the public consultation process)

 - Dr. Gary Davidson, The Davidson Group (Responsible for ward boundary re- alignment options and final recommendations)

-Why are we revisiting Ottawa’s ward structure?
+Why did the City revisit Ottawa’s ward structure?

 In June 2019, City Council directed City staff to retain an independent consultant to conduct a comprehensive review of the City of Ottawa’s ward boundaries.
-The review is meant to establish boundaries that could be used in at least three municipal elections (2022, 2026 and 2030) and, perhaps, a fourth municipal election in 2034.
+The review was meant to establish boundaries that could be used in at least three municipal elections (2022, 2026 and 2030) and, perhaps, a fourth municipal election in 2034.
 The last major review of Ottawa’s ward boundaries occurred in 2004-2005.

 The City of Ottawa has seen a considerable spike in population since the last ward boundary review – particularly in Barrhaven (Ward 3), where there has been expanded development of residential communities.
 The population in other wards has also increased, notably in Gloucester-South Nepean (Ward 22) and Cumberland (Ward 19).
 Population projections indicate these areas will continue to grow.

 A review of ward boundaries is intended to achieve “effective representation” as established by the Supreme Court of Canada.
 Effective representation is the “goal” of all ward boundary reviews.

 What is Effective Representation?